MicrosoftDocs/bot-docs/articles/debug-bots-cortana-skill-invoke.md

 Type a message in the **Chat** window of the Bot Framework portal to verify that your bot is working.

 ## Test your Cortana skill
+You can invoke your Cortana skill by speaking an invocation phrase to Cortana.
 1. Open the Notebook within Cortana and click **About me** to see which account you're using for Cortana.
 Make sure you are signed in with the same Microsoft account that you used to register your bot.
    ![Sign in to Cortana's notebook](~/media/cortana/cortana-notebook.png)
-2. Click on Cortana's microphone to talk to Cortana and say your bot's [invocation phrase][InvocationNameGuidelines].
+2. Click on the microphone button in the Cortana app or in the "Ask me anything" search box in Windows, and say your bot's [invocation phrase][InvocationNameGuidelines].
+The invocation phrase includes an *invocation name*, which uniquely identifies the skill to invoke.
+For example, if a skill's invocation name is "Northwind Photo", a proper invocation phrase could include "Ask Northwind Photo to..." or "Tell Northwind Photo that...".

    You specify your bot's *Invocation Name* when you configure it for Cortana.
    ![Enter the invocation name when you configure the Cortana channel](~/media/cortana/cortana-invocation-name-callout.png)